S00085/cxp/3.solution_architecture/README.md

 ## Guiding Principles

-The following are key guiding principles for the proposed Architecture
+The following are key guiding principles for the proposed Architecture.

 ### General Architecture